Interview with DENVER HOLT

 The Snowy Owl study does not sound very optimistic.

 At least not in my study area.
-Now, does that mean that they just found another part of the Artic which is more conducive to their lifestyle?
+Now, does that mean that they just found another part of the Arctic which is more conducive to their lifestyle?
 Habitat does change, and just because one area has deteriorated, it doesn't mean that another hasn't evolved into being the best habitat it can be.
 That can happen.
 It can, but it probably isn’t the case.

 Talk about climate change.
 Are there data you can point to and say – this is climate change at work?